lencx/ChatGPT/README.md

 ### Can't open ChatGPT

 If you cannot open the application after the upgrade, please try to clear the configuration file, which is in the `~/.chatgpt/*` directory.

+## Out of sync login status between multiple windows

+If you have already logged in in the main window, but the system tray window shows that you are not logged in, you can fix it by restarting the application (`Menu -> Preferences -> Restart ChatGPT`).

 ### Is it safe?